rubyjs/libv8/README.md

 platforms.

 * x86_64-darwin10.7.0
+* x86_64-darwin-10
+* x86_64-darwin-11
+* x86_64-darwin-10
 * x86_64-linux
 * x86-linux
+* x86_64-freebsd-9

 If you don't see your platform on this list, first, make sure that it installs from source, and second talk to us about setting up a binary distro for you.

+### Versioning

+Versions of the libv8 gem track the version of v8 itself, adding its own point release after the main v8 version.
+So libv8 `3.11.8.5` and `3.11.8.14` both correspond to v8 version `3.11.8`.
+Another way to think about it would be that `3.11.8.14` is the 14th release of the libv8 rubygem based on v8 version `3.11.8`

+#### Source and Binary Releases

+Starting with libv8 `3.11.8.0`, all even point releases contain only a source-based distribution, while odd point releases contain both a source-based distribution *and* binary distributions.
+However both point releases correspond to the *exact* underlying code.
+The only difference is the version number.

+This way, the most recent version of the gem always has binary distributions, but if, for whatever reason, you have problems with the binaries, you can always "lock in" your dependency a single point version down, forcing it to compile from source.

+So for example, `3.15.12.3` contains all the binary distributions, while `3.15.12.2` is the exact same code, but contain only a source-based distribution

+> This step release system is a workaround to carlhuda/bundler#1537

 ### What if I can't install from source?